jakewelde/jakewelde.github.io/_teaching/meam520.md

 ## Fall 2021: Industrial Robot Hardware

 The next semester, at the request of Prof. Ani Hsieh, the department invested in two Franka Emika Panda arms for the course, a drastic improvement over the hobby-grade Lynxmotion arms previously used.
 The move to a redundant 7-DOF manipulator required the development of a new inverse kinematics lab assignment that asked students to resolve this redundancy, which I spearheaded.
 The move to higher-performing manipulators also enabled a much more impressive [final demo](https://www.youtube.com/watch?v=kSxYnSfTZAQ), largely thanks to the integration efforts of other Head TA's Torrie Edwards and Xu Liu.
-Shane and I both received the Outstanding TA Award in the Mechanical Engineering department for our instruction in the course this semester.
+Shane and I both received the "Outstanding TA Award" in the Mechanical Engineering department for our instruction in the course this semester.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/0o74lGcMhaA" frameborder="0" allowfullscreen></iframe>